oracle-livelabs/apex/shopping-cart/adding-columns/adding-columns.md

            p.color,
            p.department,
            p.clothing
     FROM   products p;
     ```

-10. Click **Run**.

     ![](./images/sql-query-results.png " ")

 ## Task 3: Create Lookup Tables
-Since multiple products may have the same values for Color, Department, and Clothing, to avoid repetition and make updates easy, you can create a lookup table for each.
+Multiple products may have the same values for Color, Department, and Clothing.
+Hence, to avoid repetition and make updates easy, you can create a lookup table for each.
 A lookup table stores the value of the available colors, departments, or clothing in a single place, and then each product can reference the value from the lookup table.

 You will create lookup tables based on the new three columns, after you will have created a lookup table, you will notice that a new table was created and the column in the PRODUCTS table has been renamed and the data type was changed to NUMBER.